 If a pandemic spreads and measures are adopted by various governments to contain the virus, the Group’s businesses could be negatively affected in terms of decreasing revenues, margins and cash flows.

-In particular, the Piaggio group would have an impact on:
+In particular, the Piaggio group could have an impact on:

 The Group carefully monitors the development of the health situation and implements all precautions to ensure the health and safety of employees within its plants and to be able to fulfil all its commitments.